Return to Ships of John Gregory

 The schooner Mary A. Gregory (US No. 90776) was built by John Gregory at Edgar M. Doolittle & Orville Olcott’s yard (located at 54 Charles St in 1874), Chicago, and was launched at 4:00 pm on May 18, 1875.
 She was a two masted schooner of 87 tons, 84.6 feet in length, 23.8 foot beam and drew only 6.6 feet of water with centerboard up, without cargo.
 The boat cost $7,000 to build.
 Despite the common superstition among sailors that ships named after a living person would not outlive their namesake, the ship was probably named after a niece of the builder, Mary A. Gregory of Amboy, IL.
 She relocated to Chicago after her marriage in 1870.

-The vessel was built for Chicagoan Nathan Sanders, who was so proud at the launching he passed out ten cent cigars while dreaming of the profits he will be soon making.
+The vessel was built for Chicagoan Nathan Saunders, who was so proud at the launching he passed out ten cent cigars while dreaming of the profits he will be soon making.
 Mr. Sanders kept ownership for fifteen years and always took good care as it was reflected in the insurance ratings which never received a lower rating of A-2.

 She was known for her hauling of lumber cargo from Michigan ports such as Cross Village, North Manitou Island, Hamlin Lake, Beaver Island among many others.
 She was usually manned by only two crewman plus the captain.
 Her record on the lake was good, having only capsized once in 1903.